mehdisbys/megaprof/readme.md

 - [ ] Backend : create comments database seeder
 - [ ] Backend : to provide, "Nos anciens élèves évaluent leurs professeurs" comments data
 - [ ] Backend : Dashboard make the ratings for teachers available
+- [ ] Backend : Teacher should be able to see his comments on the dashboard

 #### Low priority
 - [ ] Backend : get total number of facebook friends